This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Easy to Make: Whether you’re mixing by hand in a large bowl or using a stand mixer, this dough comes together quickly without fuss.
+- Simple to Make: Whether mixing by hand or with a stand mixer, this bread dough comes together easily.

 Ingredients